Frex: dependently-typed algebraic simplification: Completeness and Certification

-We use a layered representation for derivations~(\figref{linear-derivations}): (a) the reflexive-transitive closure of (b) the symmetric closure of (c) the unary congruence closure of (d) axiomatic reasoning steps.\\ \textit{(a) Reflexive-transitive closure:} type-aligned~\cite{DBLP:conf/haskell/PloegK14} lists of steps in the closed-over relation: the target element of each element in the list is the source element of the next step.\\ \textit{(b) Symmetric closure:}{ either the relation or its opposite}.\\ \textit{(c) Unary congruence closure:} It suffices to pair a term with a distinguished variable for the contextual hole, together with a step in the closed-over relation.
-To ease our pretty-printing code, we distinguish between using the closed-over relation in an empty context, and using it in a context with a distinguished variable represented by the Idris value \IdrisData{Nothing}.\\ \textit{(d) Axiomatic steps} An atomic step is either a setoid equivalences, or one of the theory's axioms.\\ Putting these together, we get the type of derivations~(\figref{linear-derivations}(e)).
+We now detail each of these layers, implementing each layer by a dedicated data structure~(cf.~\figref{linear-derivations} in \appref{printing} for the full details):\\ \textit{(a) Reflexive-transitive closure (\IdrisType{RTList}):} type-aligned~\cite{DBLP:conf/haskell/PloegK14} lists of steps in the closed-over relation: the target element of each list position is the source element of the next.\\ \textit{(b) Symmetric closure (\IdrisType{Symmetrise}):}{ either the relation or its opposite}.\\ \textit{(c) Unary congruence closure (\IdrisType{Locate}):} It suffices to pair a term with a distinguished variable for the contextual hole, together with a step in the closed-over relation.
+To ease our pretty-printing code, we distinguish between using the closed-over relation in an empty context, and using it in a context with a distinguished variable represented by the Idris value \IdrisData{Nothing}.\\ \textit{(d) Axiomatic steps (\IdrisType{Step}):} An atomic step is either a setoid equivalence, or an axiom.\\ Putting these together gives the type \IdrisType{Derivation} of linear derivations~(cf.~\figref{linear-derivations}(e) in \appref{printing}).

-Every provable derivation decomposes into a value in this layered representation.
-The modular definition makes decomposition straightforward: we use generic combinators for each closure relation-transformers.
-Closure under congruence is the trickiest part, decomposing an $n$-ary congruence into $n$ separate unary congruences, pushing them under the reflexive-transitive and symmetric closure layers, and erasing any congruence steps with the identity context.
+Every derivation tree decomposes into a value in this layered representation.
+The modular definition of \IdrisType{Derivation} as a composition of the relation-transformers \IdrisType{RTList}, \IdrisType{Symmetrise}, \IdrisType{Locate} and \IdrisType{Step} makes decomposition straightforward.
+We use generic combinators for each closure relation-transformers.
+Closure under congruence is the trickiest part, decomposing an $n$-ary congruence in the derivation tree into $n$ separate unary congruences, pushing them under the reflexive-transitive and symmetric closure layers, and erasing any congruence steps with the identity context.

-\subsection{Proof simplication}
+\subsection{Proof Simplication}

 \subseclabel{proof simplification}